Volscente/cheat_sheets/cloud/google_cloud_platform/vertex_ai.md

 - **Alert thresholds** - Set a threshold for model's metrics
 - **Model input** - Determine how to pass inputs to the model

+### Drift
+It is a change in an entity with respect to a baseline.
+In case of ML Models, it is a change between real-time production data and a baseline data set, like the training set.
+There are several type of drifts:
+- **Data Drift** - A change in the model's input data distribution.
+In case such a drift is diagnosed, enough data needs to be labeled to introduce new classes and the model has to be retrained.
+- **Concept Drift** - A change in the relationship between model inputs and the output.
+In case such a drift is diagnosed, old data should be relabeled and the model has to be retrained.
+- **Prediction Drift** - Change in the model's prediction
+- **Label Drift** - Change in the ground truth of model's output or label distribution

 ## Monitoring Techniques
 - Check data distribution
 - Check residuals